Uncharted Lancaster: Lime Kiln Adventure

 From the parking lot, take the orange trail north.
 After a brief walk, you will see the double lime kiln on your left.

 Continue north on the gravel path past the old silver mine entrance.
-The nuts that hold the steel plate over the entrance have been welded on.
-Makes me wonder who they are keeping out or what they are keeping in.
+The nuts that hold the steel plate over the opening have been welded on.
+It makes me wonder who they are keeping out or what they are keeping in.